aramHernandez-douglasC/ProgrammingIntro/Week1/Practice/README.md

 ``python {YOUR_PYTHON_FILENAME}.py``

-In case your machine has any trouble showing running said command, check that you are running the command on the correct path on your terminal.
+In case your machine has any trouble running said command, check that you are running the command on the correct path on your terminal.
 To change paths in windows, linux and mac use:
 ``cd {FOLFER_PATH_TO_MOVE_TOWARDS}``

 and to go backwards